YashRaj787/Linux-for-DevOps/Linux Commands/01_File and Directory Management/Detailed notes.md

 # Output: /home/user/Documents
 ```
 **Notes:**
-- Useful to check “Where am I?” in the filesystem.
+- Very Useful to check “Where am I?” in the filesystem.
 - Especially handy before running commands that depend on your location.

 ## 4. `mkdir`